-Consume auth sessions
+Consume APIs with auth sessions

 Learn how to authenticate your users and take actions on their behalf.